 If you would like to start receiving Chatter at your home, just go to the Join AVSC page.
 Our membership application form is available to you there.

-If you think you would like to explore a little bit of Chatter, there are three sample articles in PDF format right here for you to read.
+If you think you would like to explore a little bit of Chatter, there are four recent sample articles in PDF format right here for you to read.
 Just click on the titles: